jamesfricker/bobcat-sdk/README.md

 ## Constant functions

 Some functions are available in a const form.
-These are implemented inline, avoiding using the host features.
+These are implemented in code, avoiding using the host features.
 These functions should not be used at runtime, instead using the non-const functions.
 This will reduce the amount of codesize in the generated code by preferring to use the host implementations of these functions.